bischoff-m/nodecode/README.md

 # nodecode

-Low-code platform based on node graph architecture.
+Low-code development platform for flow-based visual programming.

+# Getting Started

 This is a monorepo that consists of the following packages: